Peridot (franchise)

-Peridot is a media franchise originally created by Niantic, Inc., and currently owned and operated by Niantic Spatial, Inc. The franchise centers on the care and diversification of virtual creatures called Peridots or "Dots" for short, utilizing augmented reality (AR) and artificial intelligence (AI) to allow these creatures to interact with users in the real world.
+Peridot is a media franchise originally created by Niantic, Inc., and currently owned and operated by Niantic Spatial.
+The franchise centers on the care and diversification of virtual creatures called Peridots or "Dots" for short, utilizing augmented reality (AR) and artificial intelligence (AI) to allow these creatures to interact with users in the real world.

 The franchise was initially revealed in April 2022 in the form of an AR pet simulation game for mobile devices.
 The franchise has since expanded across multiple other platforms, including web, mixed-reality headsets, and augmented reality glasses.

 Common elements

 The Peridot franchise is built around several core concepts that are shared across its various media.
 The central figures are a species of magical creatures that have awakened after thousands of years.
 Each Dot is procedurally generated with a unique appearance, personality, and genetic code.

 Interactions across the franchise emphasize nurturing and direct engagement with the creatures.
 Using augmented reality to overlay the Dots onto the real world, users are encouraged to care for their companions through actions like feeding, petting, and playing.
 A key theme is the bond formed between the user and their unique digital creature, fostering a sense of presence and companionship in the user's physical environment.

 A fundamental technological pillar of the franchise is the use of artificial intelligence to enhance the illusion that the Dots are living beings.
 Across all platforms, AI is used to drive the creatures' behaviors, allowing them to interact with the user and their environment in a way that feels dynamic and intelligent.
 This focus on AI-driven behavior is a core component designed to make the Dots feel like true digital companions.